 No. The H1N1 Waiver may be implemented only if the entire school is closed, i.e., all students are out of school.

 Decisions regarding school closures are made at the State or local level.
-Therefore, the State or local public health department or other designated officials would be responsible for determining whether the closure is related to H1N1 or seasonal flu.
+The State or local public health department or other designated officials would be responsible for determining whether the closure is related to H1N1 or seasonal flu.

 In consultation with the NSD, school district, and State and local public health officials, the SFA or CO determines when to begin serving meals under the H1N1 Waiver once a school is closed.
 SFAs and COs may decide whether to provide meal service immediately when schools are closed or delay implementation.
 The USDA and NSD encourage meal service to begin as soon after the closure as possible.